 - Ask another person if he or she would accept help.
 Don't give up after the first "no"-keep asking.
 If he or she agrees, act that very day to arrange for help.
 If you are supporting another person, attend a few meetings of Al-Anon, a support group for family members and friends of alcoholics.
 Read some 12-step program information.

 - Provide support for another person during detoxification or other treatment.

 - Help set up community services in the home, if needed.
 Older adults may benefit from such community services as home care, nutritional programs, transportation programs, and other services.

 - Help with decision-making.
 Many people with substance use problems are unable to process information or effectively communicate their decisions.

 out what services are available in your area.

 - Discuss the need for a referral to your employee assistance program with your human resources department, if you have the service available.

-- Go to the website http://drugstrategies.org/teens/programs for information about teen drug treatment programs across the United States.
+- If you are supporting a teen, go to the website http://drugstrategies.org/teens/programs for information about teen drug treatment programs across the United States.

-- Contact the National Clearinghouse for Alcohol and Drug Information (NCADI) at 1-800-729-6686 or online at www.health.org for information about treatment programs in your area.
+- Contact the Substance Abuse and Mental Health Services Administration (SAMHSA) online at www.samhsa.gov/about/csat.aspx for information about treatment programs in your area.